Invisible Man: Plot summary

-The narrator can find no trace of Clifton at first, but soon discovers him selling dancing Sambo dolls on the street, having become disillusioned with the Brotherhood.
+The narrator learns that the Brotherhood has shifted its focus to national/international issues, leaving the residents of Harlem to fend for themselves.
+He can find no trace of Clifton at first, but soon discovers him selling dancing Sambo dolls on the street, having become disillusioned with the Brotherhood.
 Clifton is shot and killed by a policeman while resisting arrest; at his funeral, the narrator delivers a rousing speech that rallies the crowd to support the Brotherhood again.
 At an emergency meeting, Jack and the other Brotherhood leaders criticize the narrator for his unscientific arguments and the narrator determines that the group has no real interest in the black community's problems.

-The narrator returns to Harlem, trailed by Ras's men, and buys a hat and a pair of sunglasses to elude them.
+The narrator returns to Harlem, trailed by Ras' men, and buys a hat and a pair of sunglasses to elude them.
 As a result, he is repeatedly mistaken for a man named Rinehart, known as a lover, a hipster, a gambler, a briber, and a spiritual leader.
 Understanding that Rinehart has adapted to white society at the cost of his own identity, the narrator resolves to undermine the Brotherhood by feeding them dishonest information concerning the Harlem membership and situation.
 After seducing the wife of one member in a fruitless attempt to learn their new activities, he discovers that riots have broken out in Harlem due to widespread unrest.
 He realizes that the Brotherhood has been counting on such an event in order to further its own aims.
 The narrator gets mixed up with a gang of looters, who burn down a tenement building, and wanders away from them to find Ras, now on horseback, armed with a spear and shield, and calling himself "the Destroyer".
 Ras shouts for the crowd to lynch the narrator, but the narrator attacks him with the spear and escapes into an underground coal bin.
 Two white men seal him in, leaving him alone to ponder the racism he has experienced in his life.

 The epilogue returns to the present, with the narrator stating that he is ready to return to the world because he has spent enough time hiding from it.
 He explains that he has told his story in order to help people see past his own invisibility, and also to provide a voice for people with a similar plight: "Who knows but that, on the lower frequencies, I speak for you?"